 Ever wondered what it would be like to get totally away from it all?
 Somewhere really remote – like Canada’s Northwest Territories?
 Maybe you’d opt for a little log cabin and commune with nature.
 You might even go a touch stir crazy.
 This is the premise of Bear North – a story told through a series of bittersweet, and often very funny, Cajun-type folk songs (and the odd bit of delightful spoken word).
-Our keytar playing guide is award-winning comedian and director Roy Hutchins, performing alongside Perrier-winning (for her work with Pookiesnackenburger) fiddle player Sue Bradley, virtuoso Blues guitarist Dr Blue and the spoken word artist Caitlin McKeon – all of whom are wonderfully upstaged by a dancing bear (who’d work with animals?), beautifully and comically realised by Tom Mckeon.
-There’s so much to enjoy here: evocations of waterfalls and flying bears; busy beavers; a naughty wild lynx – and much more besides.
+Our keytar playing guide is award-winning comedian and director Roy Hutchins, performing alongside Perrier-winning (for her work with Pookiesnackenburger) fiddle player Sue Bradley, virtuoso Blues guitarist Dr Blue and the spoken word artist Caitlin McKeon – all of whom are wonderfully upstaged by a dancing bear (who’d work with animals?), beautifully and comically realised by Tom McKeon.
+There’s so much to enjoy here: evocations of waterfalls and flying bears; busy beavers; breathing the forest air; the terror of wasps and bees and hornets – and much more besides.
 It’s funny and also uplifting, somewhat transcendent… leaving you with the feeling that somehow you’ve been there in dream – that you did once, perhaps, fly cradled in the talons of an eagle towards the Aurora Borealis.
 Once more Brainfruit (the production company responsible, and recent winners of the Wellington Fringe’s Best Ensemble Award for their show ‘Fiery Tongues’) have come up with an original, hard–to–pigeon-hole, flight of fancy.
 Go see.
 Join in.
 Brush up on your French.

 Here’s the gigs we’ve got coming up: